nuxencs/seasonpackarr/docs/SECURITY.md

 ## Known Dependency Risk

-Verified on 2026-03-14 with `govulncheck ./...`:
+Verified on 2026-08-09 with `govulncheck -show verbose ./...`: no reachable symbol or imported-package vulnerabilities.

-- `github.com/go-viper/mapstructure/v2@v2.2.1` is flagged by `GO-2025-3900`
-- `github.com/go-viper/mapstructure/v2@v2.2.1` is flagged by `GO-2025-3787`

-Both traces reach config loading through `koanf.Unmarshal` in `internal/config/config.go`.
+The scan reports `GO-2026-5932` in the required `golang.org/x/crypto` module, but seasonpackarr does not import the affected `openpgp` package.
+That advisory has no fixed module version.

 ## High-Risk Areas

 - path construction before hardlink creation
 - logging of sensitive config or tokens
 - webhook contract drift causing unexpected processing
-- external API dependencies and release-parser assumptions
+- torrent-client dependencies and release-parser assumptions

 ## Rules For Changes